 Pictured below, Iva displays a recently discovered treasure - the Royal Seal and Charter of Incorporation putting the 'Royal' into the Royal National Orthopaedic Hospital:

-In a shabby brown envelope Iva Hauptmannova discovers a fragile notebook: 'Adventures in a London Hospital', written in pencil in a 'Penny Notebook' by Frank Ruck, a 15 year old boy who describes his operation and long stay in 'a well-known London Hospital' ( the RNOH) in Great Portland Street:
+Amongst these treasures is a shabby brown envelope containing a fragile 'Penny Notebook' titled 'Adventures in a London Hospital', written in pencil by Frank Ruck, a 15 year old boy describing his operation and long stay in Samuel Fielden Ward, in 'a well-known London Hospital' ( the RNOH), Great Portland Street.
+This treasure is accompanied by his wonderful photographs of the Samuel Fielding Ward.

 "My late father, Sidney Blake, worked at RNOH for 43 years (barring war service in Burma) as assistant treasurer, then 'House Governor and Secretary [to the Board]' as the administrator was then known.
 His office was in Great Portland Street, with visits as needed to Stanmore."

-Mr Sydney Blake obviously responded sympathetically to Frank Ruck's treasured archive, and it is thanks to his response that it has survived.
-Frank's childhood experiences in the Samuel Fielding Ward were clearly very important to him, and like so many of us as we age and contemplate our mortality, he wanted to share them and ensure their survival.
+Frank writes in his letter: "I am very pleased that my young endeavours into journalism have met with your approval..."
+So Mr Sydney Blake obviously responded sympathetically to this treasured archive, which Frank had kept safe for 61 years.
+His childhood experiences in the Samuel Fielden Ward were clearly very important to him, and like so many of us as we age and contemplate our mortality, he wanted to share them and ensure their survival.
+But Frank Ruck's book and photographs very nearly did not survive.
+Stephanie Williamson, Co-Chair of Architects for Health, tells the story:

 DISCOVER MORE AND LISTEN to Frank Ruck's " Adventures in a London Hospital" together with Radio Brockley Award Winning broadcaster Keith Reeve's memories and reflections on his treatment and life in the Adolescent Ward at the RNOH in the late 1960s and into the 1970s:

-More discoveries and archives begin to arrive.
-Laura McGuinness, Head of History at Claremont High School Academy, contacted Pegleg Productions to offer her help - as a "forever grateful former patient at the RNOH."
+After the RNOH callout for help with the 'Grey Lady' project, more discoveries and archives begin to arrive.
+Laura McGuinness, Head of History at Claremont High School Academy, contacted Pegleg Productions to offer her help as a "forever grateful former patient at the RNOH."
 Laura discovered many fascinating archives, including the 1895 Convalescent Home card and Pamphlet pictured here:

-Nicola Lane started working with filmmaker Jan Letocha, the RNOH videographer.
-Filming began on the top floor of Eastgate House, once designated for Mary Wardell's 'Second Class' patients, as described in the Pamphlet pictured above.
+Before Lockdown, Nicola Lane had started working with filmmaker Jan Letocha, the RNOH videographer.
+They began filming on the top floor of Eastgate House, once designated for Mary Wardell's 'Second Class' patients, as described in the Pamphlet pictured above.

 "...the top floor contains the dormitories and bathroom for the second class patients, the matron's bedroom and the linen room, and the dispensary and 'sister's' bedroom."